JohnBatmanMySlinky/PBRJ/README.md

 - Logging this too since im lazy and can never remember the logging args / params: `/Users/johnmyslinski/Documents/pbrt-v3/not_debug/pbrt ../scenes/cornell_box_not_debug.pbrt --logdir . --v 3`

-## DeadEnds

-### LightBVH
-- doesnt fit well with my API - i pass around a Distribution1D but that's workable?
-- LightBVH has two methods: Sample(ctx, u) & Sample(u) ctx has a Pnt3 member but that method is only used by direct lighting estimators. aka nothing in BDPT

-### Integrators
-- SimpleVolPathv4 doesnt do surface intersections - why amenome won't work
-- VolPathv4 requires v4 material APIs

 ## Metaball learnings
 - To start, I want to talk about **Functions**.
 The function $f(x,y,z) = x^2 + y^2 + z^2$ takes in 3 numbers, $x, y, z$ and returns one number.
 Since I am only really interested in 3D rendering, let's equate these three numbers to a single point in space.
 Swithing to points let's re-write $f(p) = p_x^2 + p_y^2 + p_z^2$.
 Now the intuition is that for any point in 3D space, this function returns a single number.
 For instance at the origin $(0,0,0)$ this function returns $0$ and for any other point it returns the distance from the origin.